RamanvProjects/RamanvProjects.github.io/showcase.md

 permalink: /showcase/
 ---

 On this page will go cool project summaries and tutorials.
 It's a permanent index for cool things.
-For now, however, have the safety pig.
+For now, however, have the safety pig (found somewhere on Quora).

 <pre>
                          _